FOR PHYSICAL AND MENTAL HEALTH

 High Intensity Interval Training

-Furthermore,some athletes like to engage in high intensity interval training (HIIT) such as sprints.
+Moreover, some athletes like to engage in high intensity interval training (HIIT) such as sprints.
 Sprints require more rest than a casual run.
-If your legs are sore the next day, take 1 or 2 rest days before resuming your exercise program.
+Technically, you are running at 100% VO2 max which requires recruitment of every single muscle fiber.
+This type of training is sure to induce some type of soreness.
+If your legs are still sore the next day, you should take 1 or 2 extra rest days before resuming your exercise program.

-If HIIT is so hard, why do athletes engage in it?
-Because studies have confirmed that HIIT does burn more fat in the long run.
+So, if HIIT is so hard, why do athletes subscribe to it?
+Because studies have confirmed that HIIT burns more fat in the long run, than steady-state training.
 HIIT also increases your cardiovascular endurance as effectively as long runs.
-Athletes will tell you that you get more bang for your buck.
-It's hard...but worth it!
-Click the image below to read more on HIIT Training.
+Athletes will tell you that you get more bang for your buck with HIIT.
+It's going to be hard...but it's going to be worth it!
+Click the image below to read more on HIIT.

 hiit boxing at pfta schools